EmbSys-WWU/SEFM24_Contribution/README.md

 ## Setup

+### Without Virtual machine

 - Install the JRE for Java 21 or newer (if not already installed).
 - Clone the repository / extract the ZIP / otherwise make sure that the JAR file is in the same place as the config and examples directories.

+### With Virtual Machine

+- Install VMware Workstation Player (or another VM that can import .vmx and .vmdk files).
+- Open the provided virtual machine (username and password are "ubuntu").
+	- If you are asked whehter you moved or copied the VM, select "I copied it".

 ## Test Instructions